Yuri-Demydko/EPAM-Summer-Practice/README.md

 # EPAM-Summer-Practice

 ## Finaly, I did it
-epam-practice-library.azurewebsites.net <-check, if wanna test features
+epam-practice-library.azurewebsites.net <-check, if wanna test features (may work not so fast because of trial Azure plan)